lefherz/academics/BAnotes.md

 * was bedeutet der Zerfall der Wahrheit für einen gemeinsamen Diskurs in einer demokratischen Gesellschaft?
   * (Mouffe: Agonism, Konsens herstellen?)
 *

+Tell me your personal Utopia... (not written out)
+* Cybernetics mislead to think in current states and target states
+* Systemic thinking, and the premise that cyborgs depend on the structures producing them
+* Utopian thinking fails to include contingency and other cyborgs' perspectives
+* It is not possible to exactly reach a target state, as the environment is impacted by one's observation
+  * minimum: one sees the target state and now wants something else
+* therefore it should be a circular recurring process of progress:
+  * perceive
+  * ask other people what they want
+  * formulate target state
+  * act
+* cyberneticians should be aware of the blind spots of systemic thinking and reflect on them.

+Problems which arise if more people do autonomy together (not written out)
+* Different technology levels leads to hierarchy – based on tech with rival access
+* non-rival tech only with open source possible
+* one cyborg can make better decisions with lots of access to all data
+* but as no one is free until all are free:
+* atm top-down surveillance – mspr0 argues bottom-up sousveillance helps against oppression
+* could be abused – but also watches the abuser/oppressor
+* a good base of information about what exactly happens is the best foundation for lots of cyborgs to argue and decide autonomously which rules they want to give themselves (also: what data they don’t want to aggregate)
+* => non-rivalry and open access should be promoted to enable autonomy